Before Pam Ragland inserted herself (and her children) into the search for Terry Smith, she also joined a search for

 The timing of the rescue effort at this point was deadly critical as both hikers were severely dehydrated, suffering from hypothermia, and starting to hallucinate.

-While Kyndall is still missing, Ragland takes the time to “talk to all the media (6 stations there)”.
+So where was Pam Ragland at this point in the search?
+Ragland was busy taking the time to “talk to all the media (6 stations there)”.
 Not just one reporter, all of them.
-Notice a pattern?

 After receiving a significant amount of skepticism for her Menifee claims, Ragland posted a rather lengthy and confusing diatribe against the “angry skeptics” on July 16th 2013.
 Here is the portion regarding the missing hikers.